jcarlos-prieto/niliBOX/README.md

 ## Structure
 ***niliBOX*** is structured as a core application developed in C++ which handles the graphical interface and the communications together with a series of resources that are loaded in runtime.
 These resources are packed as Qt resource files (.rcc).
 There are three type of resources:
-- Modules: Executable resources developed in QML and Javascript which implement the different functional modules
+- Drivers: Executable resources developed in QML and Javascript which implement the different functional modules
-- Languages: Files on type .qm containing the translation of the core application and odules into different languages
+- Languages: Files of type .qm containing the translation of the core application and drivers into different languages
 - Themes: Files of propietary formt (.set) describing the appearence of the core application and modules.

 This is a general description of each file and directorydirectory: